United States – Indonesia Society

-USINDO believes bilateral educational exchanges provide the strongest foundation for U.S.-Indonesian relations.
-USINDO offers educational programs in both the United States and Indonesia.
-As a 501(c)(3) non-profit organization, USINDO does not lobby the U.S. Congress or the administration on any particular piece of legislation or policy.
+USINDO's work contributes to strengthening the U.S.-Indonesia Comprehensive Strategic Partnership, which was signed between leaders of the two countries in November 2023.
+USINDO helped establish the U.S.–Indonesia Joint Council on Higher Education Partnership and the Indonesia–U.S. Council on Religion and Pluralism.
+USINDO also supports cultural, artistic, and social exchanges between the U.S. and Indonesia.
+Soon after its founding, USINDO commissioned a comprehensive study of the bilateral relationship, resulting in the publication of the book Shared Hopes, Separate Fears: Fifty Years of U.S.-Indonesia Relations written by diplomat Paul F. Gardner and published in 1997 by Westview press.
+As a 501(c)(3) non-profit organization registered in the District of Columbia, USINDO does not lobby the U.S. Congress or the administration on any particular piece of legislation or policy.
 USINDO has approximately 8,000 participants, almost half of them residing in Indonesia, with the rest in the United States and other countries.